Anne J. Gilliland

 Anne Gilliland's extensive career in research and teaching addresses the history, nature, human impact, and technologies associated with archives, recordkeeping and memory, particularly in translocal and international contexts.
 A Fellow of the Society of American Archivists and recipient of numerous awards in archival and information studies, she has held Honorary Research Fellow appointments with the Centre for Global Research, RMIT University in Melbourne, the University of Liverpool Department of History and the Humanities Advanced Technology and Information Institute, University of Glasgow.
 She has served as a NORSLIS (Nordic Research School in Library and Information Science) Professor at Tampere University, Finland; Lund University, Sweden; and the Royal School, Denmark.
 She has also taught courses as a visiting faculty member at Renmin University of China and the University of Zadar, Croatia.

-- Professor and Associate Dean for Information Studies
+- Professor of Information Studies

-- Director of the Center for Information as Evidence
+- Director, Center for Information as Evidence

 - M.A. in English Language and Literature, Trinity College, University of Dublin

 - M.S. and C.A.S. in Library and Information Science, University of Illinois at Urbana-Champaign

 - Ph.D. in Information and Library Studies, University of Michigan

 - Hovhannisyan, Marianna and Anne J. Gilliland.
 "Displaced, Un-placed, Re-placed: Armenian Archives and Archival Imaginaries in the US," invited book chapter for Displaced Archives, vol. 2, James Lowry, ed.
 (Routledge, 2021).